konateq/helm-charts/README.md

 ## Contributing

-We would love to have you contribute to this project.
+We would love to have you contribute!
 Please open an issue or a pull request with your ideas.